11

 2

 • \$\begingroup\$ Thanks for the comments.
 Yes, very helpful points.
 However, This code block was scanned by coverity and it complained about not testing return of fseek.
 I ignored it on the base of other tests were made (And it wouldn't be reachable).
-Do you think it should be included? \$\endgroup\$ Aug 4, 2016 at 12:42
+Do you think it should be included? \$\endgroup\$ Commented Aug 4, 2016 at 12:42

 • \$\begingroup\$ Always check return values from system functions, it's the safest way to go. \$\endgroup\$